plone/documentation/docs/backend/content-types/index.md

     This is an alternative to `schema` and `model_file`.

 behaviors
-    List of {ref}`behaviors <backend-behaviors-label>` enabled for this content type.
+    List of {doc}`behaviors <behaviors>` enabled for this content type.

 global_allow
     Boolean.
-    Set to True to allow adding the content type anywhere in the site where the user has permission.
+    Set to `True` to allow adding the content type anywhere in the site where the user has permission.
-    Set to False to only allow adding it inside other content types that include this one in `allowed_content_types`.
+    Set to `False` to only allow adding it inside other content types that include this one in `allowed_content_types`.

 filter_content_types
     Boolean.
 Controls which content types can be added inside this one.
-    If True, allow only the types listed in `allowed_content_types`.
+    If `True`, allow only the types listed in `allowed_content_types`.
-    If False, allow any content type that the user has permission to add.
+    If `False`, allow any content type that the user has permission to add.

 allowed_content_types
     List of content types which can be added inside this one.